-A temporary shaft will be located within the Grey Avenue Carpark and be used to undertake the trenchless installation of a pipe between this new shaft and the proposed Mayoral Drive shaft (located on Queen Street).
-The shaft will have a depth of 5.5 metres and be used for service connections as well as support for tunnelling works.
+This shaft will be located within the Grey Avenue CSA.
+It will have a depth of approximately 5.5 metres.
+The construction of the shaft will take 15 days.
+This shaft will be used for service connections as well as support for the trenchless pipe installation works.